 Dogs are our best friends.
 But when dogs turn viscous, they can be very intimidating, especially for a child.
 Multiple deaths are reported each year as a result of vicious dog attacks and about 800,000 Americans seek medical attention each year for dog bite injuries.
 Unfortunately, about half of these victims are children.
 Many times a dog bite case will result in permanent scarring, nerve damage and a significant risk of infection.Often, there is psychological harm that lasts well beyond the physical personal injury.The number of dog bite incidents is steadily growing, increasing by over 30% in the last decade even though the number of dogs has only increased by 2%.

 According to the Centers for Disease Control, every 40 seconds, someone in the United States seeks medical attention for a dog bite related injury.
 The owner of a dog is responsible for the behavior of the dog and any events or accidents that occur because of the dog.
-If you've been injured in such an incident, DeLoach, Hofstra & Cavonis will give you the legal guidance you need.
+If you've been injured in such an incident, DeLoach, Hofstra & Cavonis will be able to give you the legal guidance you need.

 Get Dog Bite or Animal Injury Help Immediately